 Keep Your Cortisol in Check

-Training for too long without a recovery day also can spike your cortisol — aka the “stress hormone.”
+Training for too long without a rest day also can spike your cortisol — aka the “stress hormone.”
 The primary side effect of elevated cortisol is holding onto excess weight in the midsection.

 All these problems can be easily avoided by taking days off and allowing your body to recover.
 Train intuitively.
 If you start to feel fatigued all the time, take a day off or take an active recovery day.
 Active recovery days use pastimes that will get your blood pumping but won’t tax your muscles or CNS.
 Some examples include walking at an easy pace, going for a bike ride, practicing yoga, kayaking or stretching.
 This also can help with muscle soreness, as you’re increasing circulation throughout the body.
 It’s a good break for the mind, too!